STARTUP NAME – 10 NAME YOUR STARTUP STEPS

 .RU (Russia): 2.31 million

-If you are USA-based, I would recommend choosing a Dot Com (.com) domain extension over any other.
+If you are USA-based, I recommend choosing a Dot Com (.com) domain extension over any other.
 Why?
 Well, the list above is one good reason.
 Also, your customers are more likely to have an instant “trust” in a company name that ends in Dot Com (.com) than one that ends in Dot Wine (.wine), even if you make a wine product or service.
-The same rationale for choosing a name that ends in Dot CN (.cn) if your company is based in or predominantly sells into China.
-The other company that has your company name using Dot Com (.com) is more likely to win the “search ranking” race unless you’re ready to spend a lot of money.
-Choose a company name that you can get the Dot Com (.com) or even if it’s not your “first choice.”
+The same rationale for choosing a name that ends in Dot CN (.cn) if your company is based in or predominantly sells in China.
+The other company with your name using Dot Com (.com) is more likely to win the “search ranking” race unless you’re ready to spend a lot of money.
+Choose a company name that you can get from Dot Com (.com), or even if it’s not your “first choice.”

 Step 9: Grab Other Related Domains

-Once you’ve found your Dot Com (.com) domain, grab the other strong domain extensions around it.
-Using my Wine products company example in the USA, get the Dot Com (.com), Dot Net (.net), Dot Info (.info) domains also.
-If you plan to sell your product in a foreign country, you might also want to grab the related country extension.
-Don’t go crazy, though, on country extensions.
-Your home country is the critical extension you which to focus.
+Once you’ve found your Dot Com (.com) domain, grab the other substantial domain extensions around it.
+Using my Wine Products company example in the USA, get the Dot Com (.com), Dot Net (.net), and Dot Info (.info) domains also.
+You should also grab the related country extension if you plan to sell your product in a foreign country.
+Stay calm, though, on country extensions.
+Your home country is the critical extension that you should focus on.

 Step 10: Choose a Domain Management Service

-I mentioned earlier that I recommend using https://domains.google.com (Link) to search.
+I mentioned earlier that I recommend using https://domains.google.com (link) to search.
 I also recommend it for managing your domains.
-Google’s tool allows you to readily grant full permissions to set up and manage your website by an inside employee or an outside service provider while you stay in complete control of the domain.
-So, if you decide to switch to the outside company that is building your website, they can’t hold the power of your domain name hostage (it happens a lot!).
-Just remove the current web building company as an administrator.
+Google’s tool allows you to readily grant full permissions to set up and manage your website by an inside employee or an outside service provider while you ultimately control the domain.
+So, if you switch to the external company building your website, they can’t hold the power of your domain name hostage (it happens a lot!).
+Just remove the current web-building company as an administrator.
 Assign the new company administrator rights.
-You stay in full control of the domain.
+You stay in complete control of the domain.

 Conclusion

-I hope I have educated you on Startup Name – 10 Name Your Startup Steps (Link).
-If you follow my advice, you’ll have a company name that will serve you and your customers well.
+I hope I have educated you on Startup Name – 10 Name Your Startup Steps (link).
+Following my advice, you’ll have a company name to serve you and your customers well.

 100% FREE GOOGLE PAGE RANK ANALYSIS